Active Military, Veterans and Tinnitus

 Taking control of tinnitus.

-As you search for a solution, it’s important to remember that tinnitus is not an illness, but a symptom — similar to pain.
+As you search for a solution, it’s important to remember that tinnitus is not an illness, but a symptom—similar to pain.
 The goal is to find relief from this symptom.
-Even if no specific cause is determined, tinnitus can be treated.
-There are many ways for you to cope with your condition, including by changing habits and attitudes so that tinnitus no longer controls your everyday life.
-The term tinnitus management covers various ways of adopting a new approach to tinnitus.
+Even when no specific cause is identified, tinnitus can still be treated.
+There are many ways to cope with tinnitus, including making changes to habits and attitudes so it no longer controls your everyday life.
+The term tinnitus management refers to a range of approaches designed to help you adopt a healthier relationship with tinnitus.

-Cognitive-behavioral tinnitus training, for instance, is very promising.
-Your personal mindset and feelings play a decisive role in this method.
-Training sessions with varied content promote self-help.
-Training focuses on targeted information, an analysis of behavior, practical exercises, and positive experiences.
-Cognitive-behavioral tinnitus training focuses on the following aspects:
+Cognitive-behavioral tinnitus training, for example, has shown promising results.
+Your personal mindset and emotional responses play a key role in this method.
+Training sessions with varied content are designed to promote self-help and empowerment.
+They focus on targeted education, behavioral analysis, practical exercises, and positive experiences.
+Cognitive-behavioral tinnitus training commonly addresses the following areas:

 Learning more

-– Why it’s important not to listen to tinnitus
+– Why it’s important not to focus on tinnitus

 Changing habits

-– Practice imaginary journeys to elicit positive emotions
+– Practicing guided imagery or imaginary journeys to elicit positive emotions

-– Eliminate habits that encourage tinnitus such as withdrawing from friends, avoiding activities
+– Eliminating habits that may worsen tinnitus, such as withdrawing from friends or avoiding activities

-– What to do if tinnitus comes to the forefront again
+– Knowing what to do if tinnitus becomes more noticeable again

 Relearning hearing

-– Acoustic stimulation and training using hearing aids, tinnitus therapy feature, combined devices or other audio sources
+– Acoustic stimulation and training using hearing aids, tinnitus therapy features, combination devices, or other audio sources

-Since tinnitus is normally a symptom of an underlying condition, be it sensorineural hearing loss or circulatory disorder, it can only improve if the fundamental problem is treated successfully.
+Because tinnitus is typically a symptom of an underlying condition—such as sensorineural hearing loss or a circulatory disorder—it may improve when the root cause is successfully treated.

-– Have excessive earwax removed by a hearing care professional
+– Having excessive earwax safely removed by a Hearing Care Professional

-– Sleep with a white noise generator in the room to counter the ringing or buzzing in your ears
+– Sleeping with a white noise generator or sound machine to help counter ringing or buzzing

-– Take medications to alleviate stress and anxiety brought on by tinnitus
+– Taking medications to help alleviate stress and anxiety associated with tinnitus

-However, for millions of sufferers the condition causing tinnitus cannot be identified or is incurable itself.
-In these cases, treating the symptom directly or learning to live with the irritating sound may be the only tinnitus remedies available.
+However, for millions of people, the condition causing tinnitus cannot be identified or is not curable.
+In these cases, treating the symptoms directly or learning strategies to live with the sound may be the most effective approach.

 The following tips can help you find relief from tinnitus:

 Relearn how to hear.
-The more varied sound impressions you hear, the less you focus on tinnitus.
-So make an effort to really listen to the world around you.
+The more varied sounds you experience, the less attention you give to tinnitus.
+Make a conscious effort to listen to the world around you.

-Recuperative sleep.
-If you’re active during the day, it’s easier to sleep at night.
-Many other factors also influence your sleep, so experiment to see which habits positively affect your nightly rest.
+Prioritize restorative sleep.
+Staying active during the day can make it easier to sleep at night.
+Because many factors affect sleep quality, experiment to discover which habits improve your rest.

 Keep moving.
-Spending time with loved ones and enjoying activities improves your outlook and decreases tinnitus’ hold on your life.
+Spending time with loved ones and participating in enjoyable activities can improve your mood and reduce tinnitus’ impact on your life.

 Avoid silence.
-Reducing time in silence makes it harder for tinnitus to take hold.
-Relax with enjoyable external sounds like audio books or soothing music.
+Minimizing time in complete silence makes it harder for tinnitus to stand out.
+Relax with pleasant background sounds such as audiobooks or soothing music.

-Effective relaxation.
-Tinnitus can cause tension, so it’s important to learn and regularly use relaxation methods like meditation, Feldenkrais, yoga, tai chi, and qi gong.
+Tinnitus can create tension, so learning and regularly using relaxation techniques—such as meditation, Feldenkrais, yoga, tai chi, or qi gong—can be beneficial.

-Many tinnitus patients benefit from wearing hearing aids.
+Many people with tinnitus benefit from wearing hearing aids.

-Hearing aids can make it easier to listen to external sounds instead of permanently concentrating on annoying internal noises.
-Learn more about what hearing aids can do to alleviate your tinnitus symptoms.
+Hearing aids can make it easier to focus on external sounds instead of constantly concentrating on internal noise.
+Learn more about how hearing aids can help alleviate tinnitus symptoms.

-Besides amplifying the sounds around us, most of our hearing aids also include a tinnitus therapy feature.
+In addition to amplifying the sounds around you, most Signia hearing aids include a tinnitus therapy feature.
 How does this work?

-In very quiet hearing environments, regular hearing aids don’t have enough external sounds to amplify to distract you from your tinnitus.
-This is when the tinnitus therapy feature comes in.
-By emitting a customized therapy signal — a soothing sound like waves rolling into a beach — it distracts you from focusing on the ringing in your ears.
-Our hearing aids are equipped with different therapy signal types, including four nature-inspired ocean wave signals and five pre-programmed static sounds (e.g., white noise).
+In very quiet environments, traditional hearing aids may not have enough external sound to amplify and distract you from tinnitus.
+This is where tinnitus therapy features can help.
+By emitting a customized therapy signal—such as a soothing sound like ocean waves—these signals gently shift your attention away from the ringing in your ears.

 Find your ideal solution for tinnitus.

-Signia hearing aids offer many setting options for their tinnitus therapy feature.
-Your hearing care professional will help you choose the best one for your personal needs.
-Keep in mind that even if you don’t have hearing loss, our hearing aids can be adjusted to provide relief from tinnitus without amplification.
+Signia hearing aids offer a wide range of setting options for tinnitus therapy.
+Your Hearing Care Professional will help determine the best configuration for your individual needs.
+Even if you do not have hearing loss, Signia hearing aids can be adjusted to provide tinnitus relief without amplification.

-– Two programmable modes: tinnitus therapy signals only or mixed mode.
+– Two programmable modes: tinnitus therapy only or mixed mode (amplification plus therapy)

-– Static therapy signals customized in up to 20 bands.
+– Static therapy signals customizable across up to 20 frequency bands

-There are many ways to effectively overcome tinnitus today.
-Our entire line of hearing aids offer tinnitus therapy features.
-Learn more about our solutions for hearing loss and tinnitus.
+Stay tuned.
+There are many effective ways to manage tinnitus today.
+All Signia hearing aids offer tinnitus therapy features.
+Learn more about our comprehensive solutions for hearing loss and tinnitus.

 Go to the top